mic-max/micmax.pw/_drafts/diy/altoids-filing.md

 I think the groove for the tins could be 3D printed simply by taking the tin model and performing a subtraction into a rectangular prism.
 They could be printed in ~4 tin sections and all screwed down to a base piece of plywood cut to fit snugly into the drawer.

+Realising that the screws might interfere with the sliding in and out of the drawer as well as not having the correct drillbit I pivoted to using CA glue, which worked quite well and if I ever need to remove it I can spray some solvent and hopefully return the filling cabinet to its original [battle-scarred](https://totalcsgo.com/skin-conditions) glory.

 ## Stored Items